The human side of business

 "Everything that succeeds or fails within an organizations is due to communication." --Merritt Engel, '01 alum & President of Merrigan & Co.

 This advanced business-related degree focuses on the human side of business.
 Courses provide research-based insights and actionable frameworks that will help make you a sought-after workplace asset.
-You'll learn communication skills and strategies for tackling today’s toughest challenges related to leadership, team-building, and organizational culture.
-It's an in-depth study of communication practices and processes that will help you make your organization more successful.

 The 30-hour, 10 course curriculum integrates research, theory, and practice to provide you with a unique and powerful communication skillset.
 You'll explore how to craft targeted verbal, nonverbal, electronic and written messages, while asking the right bigger-picture questions to help your team work through:.